shubham7272/my_webpage/README.md

-# my_webpage
+# my_webpag
-it's a simple webpage which can be used as a traveling page
+I am creating asimple webpage which can be used as a traveling page